 Some Startups Fail Miserably

 We know a story of a startup who thought they were going to beat Angie’s List at their own game, but the owner had a flawed business model and very naive perspective; they eventually failed miserably.
 Their idea was to collect data from homeowners face to face in real time, one at a time (a very time consuming labor process) at their homes.
 Angie’s List, now Angi, deals in massive volumes of consumer data.
 And the genius of their business model is that people willingly come to them and drop all of that data off freely, of their own will, at any hour of the day or night, providing additional clues so Angi can match them with an appropriate contractor or service provider.
 The founders of Angi understand the tricky nature of consumer trust.
 They understood that by offering a great value to their consumers, to be able to read real reviews and ratings could help grow trust.
 They grew trust in their brand to a higher level.
 And now much of it is automated.
 Angi employs over 4500 people now, and with their acquisitions, and automation of activities on their websites, have strengthened their position well into the future.
-Currently trading in the $5 range, the projected target for one year targets from many stock analysts is around double that (now close to $10).
-This might be a good time for an Angi stock purchase for some investors.

 Short and Easy Does It